 How Can NRIs Update Their KYC Details?

 The Indian real estate sector continues to observe a steady rate of growth in investments made by Non-Resident Indians (NRIs).
-The real estate sector in India is a promising investment opportunity for NRIs due to a multitude of factors such as a higher standard of living for NRIs, higher currency valuations, as well as the accelerating growth of infrastructural capabilities in the country.
+The real estate sector in India is a promising investment opportunity for NRIs due to many factors such as a higher standard of living for NRIs, higher currency valuations, and the accelerating growth of infrastructural capabilities in the country.
 With a significant amount of savings in foreign nations, NRIs are looking back home to create wealth creation opportunities.

 Non-Resident Indians (NRIs) looking for real estate investment opportunities in India need various legal and tax compliances to adhere to before acquiring or selling property in the country.